Eosinophilic myocarditis: Prognosis

 The prognosis of eosinophilic myocarditis is anywhere from rapidly fatal to extremely chronic or non-fatal.
 Progression at a moderate rate over many months to years is the most common prognosis.
-In addition to the speed of inflammation-based heart muscle injury, the prognosis of eosinophilc myocarditis may be dominated by that of its underlying cause.
-For example, an underlying malignant cause for the eosinophilia may be survival-limiting.
+In addition to the speed of inflammation-based heart muscle injury, the prognosis of eosinophilic myocarditis may be dominated by that of its underlying cause.
+For example, an underlying malignant cause for eosinophilia may be survival-limiting.

 History

 In 1936, the famed Swiss physician Wilhem Löffler first described heart damage that appeared due to massive cardiac eosinophil infiltrations and was associated with excessively high levels of blood eosinophils.
 Subsequent cases of this disorder, termed Loeffler endocarditis, were found to occur in about 20% of individuals diagnosed with the hypereosinophilic syndrome.
 Loeffler's and the latter cases had pathological features of eosinophil infiltrations not only into the heart's myocardium but also its epicardium (i.e. lining of the heart chambers).
 Although eosinophilic myocarditis due to other underlying causes may show little or no eosinophil infiltrations into the endocardium, Loeffler endocarditis is considered an important form of the disorder.